|Executive Members||Margaret Baker|

 Applications opened on normally opened by June 1 and will close on or near the end of July.

-Further information and application forms for 2018 are below.
+Further information and application forms are below.

 For further information Information about the 2019 National Conference to be held 2-4 October 2019 in Melbourne